-The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline.
+The proposed subdivision will not have an undue adverse effect on scenic or natural areas, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline.

+- 1. Scenic.
 Consideration shall be given by the applicant and the Planning Board to the impact of the proposed development on scenic vistas and view corridors to and from significant natural features, historic sites, and important topographic features as identified in the Town's Comprehensive Plan.
 Structures in the proposed subdivision shall not materially obstruct existing scenic vistas and view corridors.
-The Planning Board may consider the impact of other design features such as building bulk, architectural style and landscaping to ensure visual harmony between views to and from the proposed development and the surrounding neighborhood.

-The applicant shall make adequate provision for the protection of wildlife habitat and fisheries areas, which may include but are not limited to maintenance of wildlife travel lanes, and the preservation and buffering of wildlife habitat areas from proposed development activities.

-The applicant, whenever practical, shall be required to preserve natural features such as water courses or bodies, existing trees of 10 inches or more in diameter (base height), marshes, swamps or other areas identified on the official wetlands map, open space, scenic points, historic spots, and unusual or striking topographic features which, if preserved, would add to the attractiveness of the subdivision.
+The Planning Board may consider the impact of other design features such as building bulk, architectural style, building placement and landscaping to ensure encourage visual harmony, between views to and from the proposed development and the surrounding neighborhood. - 2.
+Wildlife.
+The applicant shall make adequate provision for the protection of wildlife habitat and fisheries areas, which may include but are not limited to maintenance of wildlife travel lanes, and the preservation and buffering of wildlife habitat areas from proposed development activities. - 3.
+Natural features.
+The applicant, whenever practical, shall be required to preserve natural features such as water courses or bodies, existing trees of ten (10) inches or more in diameter (base height), marshes, swamps or other areas identified on the official wetlands map, open space, scenic points, historic spots, and unusual or striking topographic features which, if preserved, would add to the attractiveness of the subdivision.
 The Planning Board may require the applicant to dedicate such features to joint ownership and management by the owners of individual lots within the subdivision.
 In lieu of dedication to a homeowners association/condominium association, the Planning Board may accept dedication to the Town itself, or an appropriate non-profit third party group or organization, such as the Cape Elizabeth Land Trust.
 Any dedications must be conveyed through appropriate legal instruments, reviewed by the Town Attorney, and approved by the Town Council.

-Farmland.
+4. Farmland.
 All farmland within the proposed subdivision has been identified on maps submitted as part of the application.

-(h) Conformity with local ordinances and plans
+(h) Conformity with local ordinances

-The proposed subdivision conforms to the Comprehensive Plan and the Zoning Ordinance.
+- 1. Comprehensive Plan.
+The proposed subdivision is consistent with applicable provisions of the Comprehensive Plan. - 2.
+Zoning Ordinance.
 The area and width of lots shall conform to the requirements of the Zoning Ordinance.
-Side lot lines shall be substantially at right angles or radial to road lines.
+Side lot lines shall be substantially at right angles or radial to road lines. - 3.
+Multiplex Housing.
 Multiplex housing and cluster developments shall be so designed, sited and laid out as to minimize disturbance of existing topography and ground cover, provide maximum usable natural or improved open space, reflect imaginative use of the site, and be compatible with any surrounding land uses and their character.
-The minimum lot size and density requirements for any proposed multiplex housing or cluster development shall be as set forth in Sec.
-19-3-1 (d) of the Zoning Ordinance.
+The minimum lot size and density requirements for any proposed multiplex housing or cluster development shall comply with the be as set forth in Sec.
+19-3-1 (d) of the Zoning Ordinance. - 4.
 Addressing Ordinance.
-The numbering of the individual residential dwelling units must be clearly visible and shall be required to be reviewed and approved by the fire chief and police chief.
+The street numbering of the individual residential dwelling units and/or lots must be clearly visible on the plans and shall be done in compliance with the Addressing Ordinance, Chapter 21 and shall be required to be reviewed and approved by the fire chief and police chief.
 For any development with more than one set of attached or multiplex dwelling units, signs clearly identifying the house numbers in each set of dwelling units shall be required to be placed along the road leading to each set of units and shall be subject to approval of the fire chief and police chief.